 What is the community make-up, economically, racially and ethnically?

 An inclusive partnership is informed by an understanding of the community’s demographics.
 In previous community partnerships, what were some successful approaches to engage different segments of the population?
 It is important that trusted representatives of all affected community members are engaged in the LSL replacement initiative.
 Representatives could include prominent religious leaders, physicians, community organizers, or others who are active in community improvement partnerships.
 Having these trusted representatives at the table ensures that community questions and concerns are being considered and addressed in a culturally competent way throughout the planning and implementation processes.

 Who are the public health partners in the community, and what role can they play in the LSL replacement planning process?

 Local health agencies and departments develop numerous public health initiatives through community partnerships.
 You may want to learn the extent to which public health officials in your community have engaged in working with the public water system and lead abatement programs generally.
 Important opportunities may exist to learn from or extend initiatives to address lead paint in homes to also encompass water.
 Public health officials’ expertise can lend credibility to the effort and provide valuable insight on initiative design and community engagement.
-Read more about the role of public health professionals.

 Are there other partners to consider engaging in the initiative?